How 2 Seahawks went from undrafted rookie free agents to scoring jaw-dropping preseason TD

 Said Ahlers: “I was on the ground and I was just waiting for the crowd’s reaction — I couldn’t see (Landers) at all.
 When I heard the crowd cheering, I knew that he had at least caught the ball.
 Then I saw him going to the end zone.”

-Each is hoping that’s only the beginning in showing that maybe they should have been drafted — or at least maybe gotten a lot more interest.
+Each is hoping that’s only the beginning in showing that maybe they should have been drafted — or at least gotten a lot more interest.

 For the 6-3, 227-pound Ahlers, the biggest questions were about his arm strength and if he has a quick enough release.